 Manual communication: Where Participants are sending transfer messages electronically, all correspondence that would otherwise be sent between the Participants by post or fax must be suppressed.
 This does not affect the provisions of clause 6.3.2 of the Contract Terms, which allow Participants to communicate non-electronically where there is an Exceptional Circumstance.

-Where the relevant Participants have an established electronic messaging capability, all instructions and correspondence related to the transfer (as defined by the UKETRG market practices) must be sent electronically unless otherwise agreed between the counterparties.
+Where the relevant Participants have an established electronic messaging capability, all instructions and correspondence related to the transfer (as defined by the UKETRG and Conversions Group market practices) must be sent electronically unless otherwise agreed between the counterparties.

 Payments